 Thus, we could argue that the theory of reservoir computing and in particular the ESN approach demonstrates from a theoretical point of view that it can be a valid trade-off to our goals of affordable real-time online training on heavily constrained MCU devices.
+The ESN model developed to support the UC3 scenario has specific KPIs to characterize its accuracy and execution cost on MCU, whose final assessments will be done during deployment of the algorithm in task 5.6.
+A detailed analysis and comparison vs autoregressive models will be provided in final D5.11, in the section dedicated to UC3 related KPIs discussion.

-4.4.2.1.
+4.6.2.1.
 MEMORY COMPLEXITY ANALYSIS